Do you want to discover an extraordinary religious Basque festival? This is Balmaseda’s Via Crucis Viviente!

 650 people are involved in the organization of these festivities.

-But first, where exactly is the Basque province of Vizcaya located?
+But first, where exactly is the Basque province of Vizcaya – Biscay located?

-Vizcaya is the most westerly Spanish province along the Cantabrian Sea.
+Vizcaya in Spanish, Biscay in English and Biscaye in French is the most westerly Spanish province along the Cantabrian Sea.

 Its capital is Bilbao.